dwp/dataworks-admin-utils/README.md

 ### Pipeline: manage-ecs-services

-This is used recycle the Kafka connector ECS containers (kafka-to-hbase and kafka-to-s3) in a given environment.
+This is used to manage the following ECS containers:
+* Kafka connectors like kafka-to-s3 and kafka-to-hbase
+* k2hb metadata reconciliation services for ucfs and equality feeds

 The files for this pipeline are in the ci/manage-ecs-services folder in this repo.
 To update this pipeline in CI, you can run the following make command:

 * `make update-manage-ecs-services-pipeline`